core-wg/draft-dns-over-coap/draft-lenders-dns-over-coaps.md

 a DNS response.
 This prevents expired records unintentionally being served from a CoAP cache.

-TBD:
-- Responses that are not globally valid
-- General CoAP proxy problem, but what to do when DoC server is a DNS proxy, response came not yet in but retransmission by DoC client was received (see
-  {{rt-problem}})

       DoC client           DoC proxy           DNS server
            |  CoAP req [rt 1]  |                    |
            |------------------>|  DNS query [rt 1]  |